triggermesh/docs/docs/targets/confluent.md

 # Event Target for Confluent

-This event target receives [CloudEvents][ce] and forwards the event to a Confluent Kafka cluster.
+This event Target receives [CloudEvents][ce] and forwards the event to a Confluent Kafka cluster.

 ## Prerequisite(s)